 - Increased consumer trust of service providers.

 - Increased knowledge of services for consumers attending both Pop-Ups.

 - Increased collaboration between service providers who attended the Pop-Ups, with plans to continue beyond the Pop-Up.

 - A number of variations of the Pop-Up model are being considered by lead agencies to enable sustainability and cost effectiveness.

-For more information on the project, please contact Professor Grant Russell, Department of General Practice, Monash University: email@example.com
+For more information about the Implementation Guide or the Pop-Up project, please contact Professor Grant Russell, Department of General Practice, Monash University: email@example.com

 This project was supported by the Australian Government’s Medical Research Future Fund (MRFF) as part of the Rapid Applied Research Translation program through Monash Partners.